Cyphrme/Style/README.md

 ### Table and Column Naming and Casing
 Don't use a prefix for table native columns.
 For example, in a `users` table a `password` column should not be prefixed with table information.
 Some sort of prefix may be ideal when referring to foreign keys.

 Tables should be plural and native columns should be singular (see http://stackoverflow.com/a/338606/1923095 for a nice explanation).
-The exception is for foreign keys, which should be plural to signify that they are a foreign key.
+The exception is for **foreign keys, which should be plural to signify that they are a foreign key.**

 Table names and columns are considered to be all in the same case.
-Do no use camel casing and use underscores to separate words.
+Do no use camel casing.
+Use snake case (underscores) to separate words.

 Try to avoid putting too many tables in a single schema or database.
 If a table “prefix” appears necessary to avoid confusion with like named tables, it it most likely ideal to split out the tables into many databases/schemas.